Storm Area 51: Facebook event and Internet meme

-Matty Roberts was a Bakersfield resident, and a moderator of the Facebook page Shitposting cause I'm in shambles.
+Matty Roberts, a Valley Plaza Mall vape kiosk retail clerk and Bakersfield resident, was a moderator of the Facebook page Shitposting cause I'm in shambles.
 "Shitposting" is the act of posting content online with intentionally ironic or poor quality.
 Matty devised the idea of creating the Storm Area 51 event after watching Area 51 conspiracy theorist Bob Lazar and filmmaker Jeremy Corbell on The Joe Rogan Experience podcast on June 20, 2019.
 He created the event on Facebook on June 27, 2019.

 The event was planned to take place in Amargosa Valley from 3 a.m. to 6 a.m.
 PDT on September 20, 2019.
 The Facebook event wrote, "If we naruto run, we can move faster than their bullets.
-Lets see them aliens", referring to the distinctive running style of anime character Naruto Uzumaki and several other characters, who run with their arms stretched behind them, head down and torso tilted forward.
+Lets see them aliens [sic]", referring to the distinctive running style of anime character Naruto Uzumaki and several other characters, who run with their arms stretched behind them, head down and torso tilted forward.
 Roberts stated the event had only received around 40 responses three days into the event's listing, before it suddenly and unexpectedly went viral.

 The resulting meme quickly spread to other social media applications such as TikTok, Reddit, and Instagram.
 The Facebook page for the event was filled with thousands of satirical posts discussing topics like means of breaking into Area 51.
 The meme's virality caused Roberts to worry that he would receive a visit from the Federal Bureau of Investigation.
 The event received 2 million "going" and another 1.5 million "interested" signatures as of August 22.